ControlzEx/ControlzEx/Wiki/ThemeManager.md

                                true,
                                [IsHighContast: false/true]);
     ```
-    Modify all parameters surrounded by `[]` in the above snipped with your needs.
+    Adjust all parameters surrounded by `[]` in the above snipped to your needs.

 3. Optional: Add or override any `Resources` in the new `Theme` if needed, e.g.:
     ```c#